Jason-Cooke/ElixirSublime/README.md

 - Go to definition for modules and functions with `Shift+Click`
 - Errors and warnings via [SublimeLinter3](https://github.com/SublimeLinter/SublimeLinter3).

 *This package does not offer syntax highlighting.
-Use the offical [Elixir TextMate bundle](https://github.com/elixir-lang/elixir-tmbundle).*
+Use the official [Elixir TextMate bundle](https://github.com/elixir-lang/elixir-tmbundle).*

 Demo
 ----